anyaevostinar/anyaevostinar.github.io/classes/201-s26/prep-stacks.md

  -----------
 ```

-1. Given the stack above,
-    1. What will calling `peek()` on this stack return?
-    2. What will the stack look like after calling `peek()`?

-2. Given the status of the stack after Step 1,
-    1. What will calling `pop()` on this stack return?
-    2. What will the stack look like after calling `pop()`?

-3. Given the status of the stack after Step 2,
-    1. What will calling `push(“Allison”)` on this stack return?
-    2. What will the stack look like after calling  `push(“Allison”)`?
+1. Given the stack above, what will the stack look like after calling `pop()` and then `push(“Allison”)` on that stack.

+2. Complete `reverseString` from section 3.5, self-check 3 and upload it.